Alfresco/alfresco-ng2-components/docs/typography.md

 ## What is typography?

-Typography configuration let you change the style of the text in your ADF app
+Typography configuration lets you change the style of the text in your ADF app

 ## Customization